 It is a new poll that has not been reported anywhere else.

-Americans may not see eye to eye with President Bush on all issues, but a majority believe the U.S. military action in Iraq will lead to a more democratic and by extension freer Middle East.
+Americans may not see eye to eye with President Bush on all issues, but a majority believe the U.S. military action in Iraq will lead to a more democratic and, by extension, freer Middle East.

 This poll conducted June 6th through the 10th, 913 adults.

-Sixty percent think that America's foray into Iraq has helped sow the seeds of democracy in the Middle East.
+The poll found nearly two of every three, 60%, think that America's foray into Iraq has helped sow the seeds of democracy in the Middle East.

-Among Republicans, that number jumps up to 87%, even large numbers of Democrats, 44%, and independents, 53%, agree with the sentiment.
+Even large numbers of Democrats, 44%, and Independents, 53%, agree with the sentiment.

-The president of TIP said most Americans see a democratic Middle East as one positive outcome of the Iraq war.
+The president of TIP said most Americans see a Democratic Middle East as one positive outcome of the Iraq war.

 What's more, a large majority, 70%, also believe that it's important for the U.S. and coalition countries to maintain a military presence in Iraq.